-- \\ the wound at the implantation site becomes red, hot, or swollen, or if it excretes fluids; - •• you develop a fever, feel dizzy, notice chest pains or persistent fatigue and faintness.
+- whe wound at the implantation site becomes red, hot, or swollen, or if it excretes fluids; - we would be would be would be a fever, feel dizzy, notice chest pains or persistent fatigue and faintness.

 in the first days after the intervention, you should also avoid far sweeping movements with your shoulder on the pacemaker side.
 Soon after the implantation, you will visit your physician for the first follow-up examination to check your cardiac activity and the pacemaker's function.